-2This ratio represents the expected number of renewal policies that will be retained throughout the annual policy period to the number of available renewal base policies.
-Excludes Direct to Consumer business.
+^[2] This ratio represents the expected number of renewal policies that will be retained throughout the annual policy period to the number of available renewal base policies.

 Note: Statistics are in part dependent on the use of estimates and are therefore subject to change.